AaronDavidNewman/vue3base/Readme.md

 Likewise if you have a javascript object, you need to individually assign each key to a value.
 If you just go `proxyObject = someOtherObject`, the proxy reference is lost.

 ### 3. Making your data reactive
-It is possible to explicitly create refs to variables created outside the VUE framework, also.
-The key to understanding VUE 3 is to understand how to use the  reactive API:
+The key to understanding VUE 3 is to understand how to use the  reactive API.
+It is possible to explicitly create refs to variables created outside the context of a component.

-1. use `toRef` to make a field of an object reactive, whether the parent object is reactive or not.
+1. use `toRef` to make a field of an object passed into `setup` reactive.
-2. use `ref` to make a string, boolean or number variable reactive.
+2. use `ref` or `reactive` to make variables you declare yourself reactive.
-3. use `reactive` to make an object or array reactive.  (arrays can use either `ref` or `reactive` but I prefer the `reactive`)
+3. use `reactive` to make an object or array reactive, `ref` to make a literal (a number, string, or boolean) reactive.
+Arrays can use either `ref` or `reactive` but I prefer the `reactive` syntax.

+**Note and Warning** about `reference unwrapping`:
+If you use `ref` or `toRef`, you reference the value of the variable `foo` with `foo.value`.
+However, if this is a prop, in templates and in methods (any context where `this` is implied), the variable is reference as `this.foo`, _not_ `this.foo.value`.

+Fields within objects created with `reactive` are still `obj.foo`, and not `obj.foo.value`.
+Just remember that you can't go `obj = otherObj` - you will lose the reactivity of `obj`.
+Instead, assign the object key values: from `obj[field1] = otherObj[field1]`.

 If you want to make a non-reactive value passed in as a prop reactive, you can use 'toRef':